AndrewEllis93/Print-Tuning-Guide/README.md

     - **To get your new retraction length:**
         - Count the rings (from the bottom), subtract 1, and multiply by your "step" value.
             - In my opinion, choose a height **1-2 rings higher** than where the stringing disappears.
 This just gives you a bit more headroom for filaments that may behave a bit differently.
+            - We are subtracting 1 because the first ring is 0 retraction.

 ## Infill/Perimeter Overlap